phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 In the following sections, we will be discussing about important compute abstractions.
 The other abstractions will be covered in future posts.

-## A Brief Word About Containers
+## A Brief Word about Containers

-Kubernetes is container orchestration framework.
-But what is container?
+Kubernetes is a container orchestration framework.
+But what is a container?
 In simple terms, container is a light weight virtual machine which runs one of the services of an application.
 The major difference between VM and Containers is how they share operating system and underneath resources.
-In VM world, each VM has it's own full copy operating system.
+In VM world, each VM has it's own full copy of operating system.
 But in case of containers, all the containers share a common operating system kernel.
 So containers are much more light weight than the VM's.

 Even though containers are around more than a decade, docker made containers popular.
 You can get basics of docker or container in general by going through this [video](https://www.youtube.com/watch?v=Q5POuMHxW-0).